scipy-conference/scipy_proceedings/papers/michael_beyeler/michael_beyeler.rst

 where :math:`*` denotes convolution.

-We assumed that the system became less sensitive as a function of accumulated charge.
+Behavioral data suggests that the system became less sensitive as a function of accumulated charge.
-This was implemented by calculting the amount of accumulating charge at each point of time in the stimulus, :math:`c(t)`, and convolving this accumulation with a second one-stage gamma function (:math:`n=1`, time constant :math:`\tau_2 = 45.3` ms;
+This was implemented by calculating the amount of accumulating charge at each point of time in the stimulus, :math:`c(t)`, and convolving this accumulation with a second one-stage gamma function (:math:`n=1`, time constant :math:`\tau_2 = 45.3` ms;